Boley in Okfuskee County, Oklahoma — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Settlements & Settlers.
 In addition, it is included in the Oklahoma Historical Society series list.

 Other nearby markers.
-At least 7 other markers are within 12 miles of this marker, measured as the crow flies.
-Okfuskee County, Rosenwald Schools, and Boley (a few steps from this marker); J.B.
-Boley (about 600 feet away, measured in a direct line); Founders of Boley-Pioneer (about 600 feet away); Cromwell (approx. 10.3 miles away); Woody Guthrie in Okemah, Oklahoma (approx. 10.9 miles away); Woody Guthrie (approx. 10.9 miles away); Birthplace of Jim Thorpe (approx. 11.4 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies: Okfuskee County, Rosenwald Schools, and Boley (a few steps from this marker); J.B.
+Boley (about 600 feet away, measured in a direct line); Founders of Boley-Pioneer (about 600 feet away); a different marker also named Boley (approx. 0.4 miles away); Paden, Oklahoma (approx. 4.9 miles away); Cromwell (approx. 10.3 miles away); Woody Guthrie in Okemah, Oklahoma (approx. 10.9 miles away); Woody Guthrie (approx. 10.9 miles away).
+Touch for a list and map of all markers in Boley.

 More about this marker.
 The marker is in very poor condition.
 The Jewish American Society for Historic Preservation and the Town of Boley, Oklahoma have agreed to undertake a restoration of the marker to its original condition.